 Section 8-1.
 Sick Leave.
-All permanent employees shall earn four (4) hours of sick leave with each bi-weekly pay period provided that the employee has been paid for at least three-fourths (3/4) of the work shifts in the pay period.
+All permanent employees who regularly work a forty-hour work week shall earn four (4) hours of sick leave with each bi-weekly pay period provided that the employee has been paid for at least three-fourths (3/4) of the work shifts in the pay period.
 Time spent in collective bargaining negotiations shall be considered as time worked for the purpose of sick leave accrual and employees on leave under Section 7 of this Article shall not lose sick leave accrual for up to two (2) calendar weeks per year of such Section 7 leave.
 Sick leave shall be earned as of the last day of the pay period.
 The employee must be in active pay status for at least seventy-five percent (75%) of the pay period in order to accrue sick leave.
-Persons who work a normal workweek averaging fifty-six (56) hours shall accrue sick leave at the rate of five point six (5.6) hours per bi-weekly pay period, provided the employee has been paid for at least three-fourths (3/4) of the work shifts in that pay period.
+Persons who work a normal workweek averaging fifty-six (56) hours, forty-eight (48) hours upon implementation of Kelly Day, shall accrue sick leave at the rate of five point six (5.6) hours, four-point eight (4.8) hours upon implementation of Kelly Day, per bi-weekly pay period, provided the employee has been paid for at least three-fourths (3/4) of the work shifts in that pay period.
 At the end of each fiscal year, an employee shall have the option of converting up to ten (10) days of sick leave to annual leave on a two (2) for one (1) basis.
-The conversion of sick leave will be approved only if the employee has a remaining balance of sick leave of at least one hundred twenty (120) hours, for fifty-six (56) hour per week employees and eighty (80) hours for forty (40) hour per week employees, after the conversion.
+The conversion of sick leave will be approved only if the employee has a remaining balance of sick leave of at least one hundred twenty (120) hours, for fifty-six (56) hour per week employees, forty-eight (48) hour employees upon implementation of Kelly Day, and sixty (60) hours for forty (40) hour per week employees, after the conversion.
 All requests to convert sick leave must be received by Finance & Accounting prior to October 31.
 Upon separation from employment after ten (10) years' service, an employee will be entitled to be paid for 50% of their accrued sick leave at the current rate of pay.
-Employees hired on or after April 1, 2011, upon separation from employment after (10) years of service will be entitled to up to a maximum payout of 500 hours (1,000 hour accrual) for employees regularly scheduled to work either forty (40) or forty-eight (48) hour work weeks, and up to a maximum payout of 700 hours (1,400 hour accrual) for employees regularly scheduled to work an average fifty-six (56) hour work week.
+Employees hired on or after April 1, 2011, upon separation from employment after ten (10) years of service will be entitled to up to a maximum payout of 500 hours (1,000 hour accrual) for employees regularly scheduled to work a forty (40) hour work weeks, and up to a maximum payout of 700 hours (1,400 hour accrual) for employees regularly scheduled to work an average fifty-six (56) hour work week, forty-eight (48) hour work week upon implementation of Kelly Day.
 Employees will be permitted to accrue sick leave beyond the sick leave accrual cap, but will be limited to the aforementioned cap for payout purposes.